minio/docs/source/administration/bucket-replication/server-side-replication-resynchronize-remote.rst

 1) List the Configured Replication Targets on the Healthy Source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Run the :mc-cmd:`mc admin bucket remote ls` command to list the configured remote targets on the healthy ``SOURCE`` deployment for the ``BUCKET`` that requires resynchronization.
+Run the :mc-cmd:`mc replicate ls` command to list the configured remote targets on the healthy ``SOURCE`` deployment for the ``BUCKET`` that requires resynchronization.

 .. code-block:: shell
    :class: copyable

-   mc admin bucket remote ls SOURCE/BUCKET
+   mc replicate ls SOURCE/BUCKET --json

 - Replace ``SOURCE`` with the :ref:`alias <alias>` of the source MinIO deployment.